-Their recent installation Big Bambú: You Can't, You Don't, and You Won't Stop, the 2010 at The Metropolitan Museum of Art ranked 4th in the world in 2010 for total attendance of contemporary art exhibitions and was the 9th most attended exhibition in the museum's history, the attendance-per-day ranking was the 8th in the world for a solo contemporary exhibit, with 3,913 visitors per day- with a total of 631,000 over the 6 month weather permitting show.
-Throughout the 6-month exhibit, the Starns and their crew of 10-16 rock climbers continuously lashed and sculpted over 7,000 bamboo poles, a performative architecture of randomly interconnected vectors forming a section of a seascape with a 70' cresting wave above Central Park.
-Big Bambú suggests the complexity and energy of an ever-growing and changing living organism. in 2011 Big Bambú continued above the Grand Canal as an official collateral exhibition of the 54th Venice Biennale, spiraling over 50 feet high.
+Their recent installation Big Bambú: You Can't, You Don't, and You Won't Stop, at The Metropolitan Museum of Art ranked 4th in the world in 2010 for total attendance of contemporary art exhibitions and was the 9th most attended exhibition in the museum's history, with a total of 631,000.
+Throughout the 6-month exhibit, the Starns and their crew of 10-16 rock climbers continuously lashed and sculpted over 7,000 bamboo poles, a performative architecture of randomly interconnected vectors forming a section of a seascape with a 70-foot cresting wave above Central Park.
+Big Bambú suggests the complexity and energy of an ever-growing and changing living organism.
+In 2011 Big Bambú continued above the Grand Canal as an official collateral exhibition of the 54th Venice Biennale, spiraling over 70 feet high.
 Several new iterations of the series are being developed internationally.